 Being able to effectively and efficiently communicate with your outsourced software development team is of vital importance to avoid any confusion and for your project to stay on time and on budget, especially if there are differing time zones and locations.
 Luckily, there are several fantastic tools available to help you do that, including:

-One benefit to outsourcing is that you can draw from a pool of companies that have specific areas of expertise.
+One benefit to outsourcing or using staff augmentation services is that you can draw from a pool of companies that have specific areas of expertise.
 And while your project may have very specific requirements, allow your outsourced team to build on skills and techniques they’ve successfully utilized in the past.
 After all, you’ve chosen them for their experience and expertise level.
 Don’t stifle them with unnecessary limits.
 Allowing them the freedom to execute your project in the way they believe is best will help both of you save time, resources, and money overall.

 You can also hire dedicated developers who continuously work on your projects only.
 This would help the domain knowledge stay with a defined team and ensure you won’t need to worry about knowledge transfer.